 We all tend to remember what we hear first and what we hear last.
-In the past I’ve written about that crucial first question, but now let’s look at how a good closing statement can help ensure you’re remembered – and for the right reasons!
+In the past I’ve written about that crucial first question, but now let’s look at how a good interview closing statement can help ensure you’re remembered – and for the right reasons!

 - Make it clear you want the job and are excited about it.

-You also need to find out about the next steps in the employer’s process, so that you can follow up effectively.
+- Find out about the next steps in the employer’s process, so that you can follow up effectively.

-It’s like writing an essay: you summarize your key points at the beginning, then refer to them again in a memorable closing statement.
+It’s like writing an essay: you summarize your key points at the beginning, then refer to them again in a closing statement.
 That way your most important messages are clear and easy to remember.

 Of course, your key selling points may have shifted during the interview.
 For example, maybe you just discovered that the job involves mentoring others, which happens to be a great strength of yours.
 Add that to the closing remarks you had planned.